-There will be 2-4 homework assignments and in-class labs each week.
+There will be numerous homework assignments and in-class labs.
 Homework and labs are due at the beginning of the class period the day after they are assigned.
 The homework is to be completed individually, but most labs are to be completed in pairs (2 people).
 Partners will be assigned later in the semester.

-Pair programming has been shown to have a number of benefits including increased personal satisfaction and fewer errors, and it helps most students perform better when first learning to program.
+Pair programming has been shown to have a number of benefits including increased personal satisfaction and fewer errors1, and it helps most students perform better when first learning to program.
 When working in pairs, both of you must work together on a single computer, and both of you must write approximately half of the code.
-No code can be written without the other partner present and watching.
+No code can be written without their partner present and watching.
 Both of you should understand completely what is being written.